grindjs/grindjs/docs/guides/stone.markdown

 ### Registering Tags

-As you may have noticed, tagged components are referenced by just a single tag name, like `app-model` and not the full path we use with components (`shared.app-modal`).
+As you may have noticed, tagged components are referenced by just a single tag name like `app-modal` and not the full path we use with components (`shared.app-modal`).

 In order to use tagged components, you must first tell Stone about them.
 The easiest way to do this is via your View config: